ctu-mrs/mrs_uav_system/README.md

 The [simulation](https://github.com/ctu-mrs/simulation) repository provides resources for *Gazebo/ROS* simulation, including px4 Simulation-in-the-Loop (SITL), UAV models and useful sensor plugins.
 Please follow its README for further instructions on how to install prerequisities.

-## I want the nice Linux environment that everybody from MRS works in
+## "I want the nice Linux environment that everybody from MRS works with"

 Great!
 In that case you want to install Tomas's Linux-setup.
 **Beware!** This might alter you existing configuration of some Linux tools (Vim, Tmux, i3wm, ranger, ...).
-Refer to its [README](https://github.com/klaxalk/linux-setup/blob/master/README.md), for more information.
+Refer to its [README](https://github.com/klaxalk/linux-setup), for more information.
 Installation is *not* obligatory and the MRS UAV system will work without it.

 Paste following code into your terminal and press **enter**